mrymam/mrymam/README.md

 ###  🐱 About Me
 - I’m a student at The University of Electro-Communications.
-- I’m interested in DevOps and SoftWare Design (DDD / Clean Architecture).
+- I’m interested in DevOps, SoftWare Design (DDD / Clean Architecture) and Recommender System.

 ### ⚡ Status